farhaanshaikh19/metis_projects/01-Strategic_Volunteer_Placement/README.md

 # Strategic Volunteer Placement

-Background:
+## Background:

-An analytics firm is approached by a non-profit advocacy organization for women to be greater represented in the tech industry.
+An analytics firm is approached by a non-profit organization that advocates for women to be greater represented in the tech industry.
 Every year, they hold a gala to bring awareness to their cause.
-The organization wants to maximize the amount attendees that attend the gala this year and request the help of the firm.
+The organization wants to maximize the amount attendees that attend the gala this year and requests the help of the firm.

 This Project uses [data from subway turnstiles](http://web.mta.info/developers/turnstile.html) provided by the [Metropolitan Transportation Authority](www.mta.info) of New York.